mpampuch/nextflow-notes/README.md

 Only run it like this the first time.
 If you run it again it will begin running the entire workflow over again.
 It's better to not rerun processes that don't need to be rerun to save a lot of time.

-When you run a nextflow pipeline, you will get an output like this in your terminal
+When you run a Nextflow pipeline, you will get an output like this in your terminal

 ```
 N E X T F L O W  ~  version 23.10.0